Nalacharitham: Scene 4 – Damayanthi and her companions

-Damayanthi, on hearing about the virtues of Nalan and tormented by the love god Kamadeva walks around in her garden along with her consorts.
-To her great surprise and happiness, Hamsam flies in like lightning descending on earth.
-When the bird comes closer, she asks the others to keep away and approaches the bird.
-The bird continues to move away slowly, luring Damayanthi further and further away.
+Damayanthi, on hearing about the virtues of King Nalan from elsewhere, and tormented by the arrows of Kamadeva the god of love, walks around in her garden along with her hand-maidens.
+To her great surprise and happiness, Hamsam flies in like lightning descending from the heavens.
+When the swam comes closer, she asks the others to keep away and approaches the bird.
+But Hamsam continues to move away slowly, luring Damayanthi further and further away from her company.
 Once assured that they were beyond the reach of the others, Hamsam chides her, saying that though she was grown up enough, her childishness had not lessened, and she were seen trying to embrace the bird, she would be ridiculed.
 She needn't catch the bird, because it could be trusted.
 The bird also blessed her to get a King as her husband, who was an ardent lover and her desired sweetheart.
-The bird earns the trust of Damayanthi by revealing that it lived in the Kingdom of Nalan, tutoring ladies to practice proper gait.
-Damayanthi, in turn, persuades the Hamsam to describe the beauty and virtues of Nalan.
+The bird earns the trust of Damayanthi by revealing that it lived in the Kingdom of Nalan, tutoring ladies in their etiquette and comportment.
+Damayanthi, in turn, persuades the Hamsam to describe the beauty and virtues of King Nalan.

-Hearing her open aside about her desire to unite with Nalan, Hamsam encourages her to speak out what she had in her mind, treating it as a friend.
-It learns that she had been thrust deeply by the arrows of Kamadeva.
-Hamsam declares its intent – that Nalan and Damayanthi are the best suited couple.
-She entreats the bird to carry her message to Nalan, so far kept a secret.
-To confirm her intention, the Hamsam uses a ploy – it asks her what would happen if she were given away in marriage to somebody else and she bestow her love on him.
-It would be a deceit if her words turned false.
-Hamsam insists on getting a prompt answer and Damayanthi assures the bird that none other than Nalan can attract her love, as a river will ultimately fall only in the sea.
+Speculating about her secret love for King Nalan, Hamsam encourages her to speak out what she had in her mind, treating it as a friend.
+Hamsam learns that Damayanthi had been thrust deeply by the arrows of Kamadeva, the god of love.
+Hamsam declares its intent and conviction – that Nalan and Damayanthi are the best suited couple.
+Damayanthi entreats the bird to carry her message back to King Nalan, so far kept a secret.
+To confirm her intention, the Hamsam uses a ploy – it asks her what would happen if she were given away in marriage to somebody else, and would she bestow her love on him?
+For it would be a deceit if her words turned out to be false.
+Hamsam insists on getting a prompt answer and Damayanthi assures the bird that none other than Nalan can secure her love, as a river can ultimately flow only into the sea.
 No hill, even if it tried its best, can change the course of the river.
-Hamsam becomes happy and gets ready to leave, when Damayanthi pleads to describe how Nalan looks like.
-Hamsam draws his figure on a lotus leaf.
+Convinced, Hamsam becomes happy and gets ready to leave, when Damayanthi pleads to it to describe what Nalan looks like.
+Hamsam draws the image of King Nalan on a lotus leaf.
 Damayanthi embraces the picture with great relief and sees the bird off.
-She watches the bird flying away, with her mind full of love and gratification.
+Damayanthi watches the bird flying away, with her mind full of love and gratification.